campa-consortium/pals/source/introduction.md

 ## Parameters

 All parameters are optional unless explicitly stated otherwise.
-All real-valued optional parameters have a default value of zero unless stated otherwise.
+Optional real or integer parameters have a default value of zero unless otherwise stated.
+Optional string parameters have a default value of blank unless otherwise stated.

 %---------------------------------------------------------------------------------------------------
 (s:includefiles)=